fwiklander/NetConfigurationHelper/README.md

 Simplify unit testing and mocking of configurations.

 ## Installation
-Currently there is no package uploaded to NuGet gallery.
+Currently there is no package uploaded to NuGet gallery.<br />
-The workaround is to either build your own package using the nuspec in the repo.
+The workaround is to either build your own package using the nuspec in the repo.<br />
 A less preferred method is to include the code directly.

 ## Usage